Tools That Will Help You Succeed

 To all the beginner bloggers out there, my recommended hosting company is SiteGround, starting at only $3.95 per month (if paid annually) for first-time users.
 Among all the shared hosting solutions out there with comparable pricing, SiteGround by far and large exceeds my expectations.
 Some of the perks include: free SSL, free daily backup, unlimited emails, built in caching program to speed up site, CDN with Cloudflare, 24/7 phone and chat support (and what phenomenal support they have!)

-Elementor is a drag and drop page builder plugin.
+Elementor is a theme and page builder plugin.
 If you’re tired of the same look and feel on all the other blogs out there, and want to create something more unique without having to custom code everything, I highly recommend this plugin.
 I like the Astra Theme for WordPress, and pair it with Elementor Pro for the best of both worlds (in fact, The Side Blogger is running on this exact combo!).
-Elementor has a free and a premium Pro version.
-While the free version has the essential elements to create a stunning design, the Pro version totally changes the game with its advanced features, cutting down the need for various other plugins, and making everything more seamless in the back-end.
-This significantly improves a site’s performance.

 Other Resources for Your WordPress Website/Blog